borntofrappe/borntofrappe/README.md

 ## Log

-The website is meant to have a page dedicated to a blog.
-With `routes/log` I experiment how to set up a similar environment.
+I intend to create a blog with `routes/blog`.
+With `routes/log` I experiment how to create a similar environment, processing markdown syntax and generating pages as needed, with a more informal tone.

 ### mdsvex